cronky/InferESG/README.md

-# InferGPT: your local personalised AI agent

-InferGPT's mission is to be an AI that knows you better than your best friend.
-A system that personalises to who you are and what you care about.
+# InferESG: Applying InferLLM/GPT to the ESG domain.

+InferESG's mission is to augment people working in the ESG (Environment, Societal and Governance) field.
+Helping them analyse ESG related documents and data, and find the important needles in massive haystacks of potential greenwashing.
 We want to build something that can:

 🔗 Ingest data about you from various sources (with your permission of course)
-💡 Have deep and personal conversations without having to answer lots of questions - it will already infer your needs, make personalised recommendations and remember all your conversations.
+💡 Have deep science based conversations without having to answer lots of questions - it will already infer your needs, make personalised recommendations and remember relevant details.
-🎯 Help you set and keep track of goals.
-🏗️ Carry out tasks: this is an agent after all - it will go away and action stuff for you!
-🔮 Predict what you need before you need it!

 We aim to be able to answer complex questions that require a deep understanding of someone to effectively answer, such as:

-1. How can i be better with my finances?
-2. I'm trying to lose weight but its not working, why?
+1. Does this document look like it contains Greenwashing?
+2. Which of the companies in this fund should I prioritise deep analysis on?
-3. I'm learning to code, can you create a tailored learning plan?
+3. I'm learning about ESG - can you help me understand this area better?

-## Roadmap & Docs
+## InferGPT Roadmap & Docs
+InferESG is based on InferGPT/LLM - more details below:

 Want more context about how it works, our roadmap and documentation?
 Check out the [wiki](https://github.com/WaitThatShouldntWork/InferGPT/wiki)